Tuscaloosa Angels

 here for more information on our Dare to Dream program!

-Youth #2 - She is seventeen years old and is learning to understand what stability can look like.
+MATCHED!
+Youth #3 - She is seventeen years old and is learning to understand what stability can look like.
 She would benefit from someone she can talk and relate to.
 She wants to go to college and be a private investigator.

-Youth #3 - This mentee is an active, outdoors-loving teen with a big personality and big dreams, especially when it comes to playing football.
+MATCHED!
+Youth #4 - This mentee is an active, outdoors-loving teen with a big personality and big dreams, especially when it comes to playing football.
 He enjoys fishing, swimming, tossing a football, and playing video games.

-Youth #4 - This mentee is a kind, respectful young woman who has experienced multiple placements since the age of 8.
+MATCHED!
+Youth #5 - This mentee is a kind, respectful young woman who has experienced multiple placements since the age of 8.
 She’s currently interested in cosmetology and is working toward getting her driver’s permit.
 She’s also eager to find her first job.

 Take the next step.
 If you are ready to volunteer with the Dare to Dream program, click the link below!